iamcos/haasomeapitools/README.md

 # haasomeapitools

+botinterface contains a class that can be imported to any pythong script and enable basic HaasAPI integration.

 Scripts to interact with Haasomeapi via the python wrapper

 Based on haasomeapi, are scripts that accomplish various tasks with Haas: